himanshu-02/rlagents/blog.md

 - The main idea is that in both algorithms, some optimization technique guarantees small but correct steps towards one of the answers (policies).
 Because it only approximates this technique we do not have a guarantee, but it works out in practice!
 - In genetic algorithms, you generate random changes and pick whichever ones happen to perform well.
 - Instead, algorithms like TRPO, PPO change your policy in a direction where there's good reason to believe it will perform well (i.e., in the direction that increases the policy objective).
-- It's not guaranteed to always be a strict improvement, but unlike genetic algorithms, which treat the optimized thing AFAIK as a black box, you treat it as a white box that you put into some informed optimizer like stochastic gradient descent.
+- It's not guaranteed to always be a strict improvement, but unlike genetic algorithms, which treat the optimized thing as a black box, you treat it as a white box that you put into some informed optimizer like stochastic gradient descent.
 - This approach implies that the algorithm won't spend much time trying random mutations that won't do any better.

 ## Step 2: Testing the environment